Esukhia/derge-kangyur-old/README.md

 * **[1b]** is _[Page and folio markers]_
 * **[1b.1]** is _[Page and folio markers.line number]_

+We follow the page numbers indicated in the original, this means that sometimes the page numbers go back to 1a (ex: vol. 31 after p.
+256).
+Pages numbers that appear twice in a row are indicated with an `x`, example in volume 102: `[355xa]`.

 They also contain a few error suggestions noted as example.
 It is far from an exhausted list of the issues found in the original, the staff was actually discouraged to add these.

 * **(X,Y)** is _(potential error, correction suggestion)_ , example: `མཁའ་ལ་(མི་,མེ་)ཏོག་དམར་པོ་`